-CHF's educational programming is designed for high-school and college students who are studying or have studied chemistry.
-Each school program has affiliated pre- and post-visit activities, as well as an activity to complete during the museum visit.
+CHF’s educational programming is designed for high-school and college students who are studying or have studied chemistry.
+Each school program has affiliated classroom activities, as well as an activity to complete during the museum visit.

 National and Pennsylvania content standards in science education for each program are available on request.
 Additional tour topics may be available on request, including tours of temporary exhibits in the Clifford C. Hach Gallery.
 Please contact us to discuss these topics in more detail.